-Buildings (e.g., Arch of Titus, Arch of Constantine I, Trajan’s Column) commemorating the Roman military victories are the best known examples showing the Roman salute.
+Buildings (e.g., Arch of Titus, Arch of Constantine I, Trajan’s Column) commemorating the Roman military victories are the best-known examples showing the Roman salute.
 The bas-reliefs on these monuments do not show a single, clear illustration of this gesture.
-For example, three such images were analyzed on the Trajan’s Column.
-On “Table 99” six spectators raise their right hands up (half straight, half bent at the elbow) in honor of Trajan.
+For example, three such images were analyzed in Trajan’s Column.
+On “Table 99” six spectators raise their right hands up (half straight, half bent at the elbow) in honour of Trajan.
 Only one of these people has an open palm facing up.
 Others, three people with their arms folded, have their thumbs down.
-On “Table 167” three defeated Daks stretches his hands towards the emperor with outstretched fingers.
-On “Tables 122-123” the emperor on horseback is greeted by a squad of legionaries.
-None of the 15 soldiers spread their entire arm.
+In “Table 167” three defeated Dacians stretch their hands towards the emperor with outstretched fingers.
+In “Tables 122-123” the emperor on horseback is greeted by a squad of legionaries.
+None of the 15 soldiers spread their entire arms.

 Nowadays, both movement leaders and listeners perform salutes.
-In Rome (based on preserved images), usually rulers or important personalities make the gesture.
+In Rome (based on preserved images), usually, rulers or important personalities make the gesture.
 This sign was a symbol of power, although it sometimes also meant greeting and kindness.
-Four forms of gesture or behavior were used in Rome:
+Four forms of gesture or behaviour were used in Rome:

 - adlocutio – greeting the leader (usually the emperor) to his army and soldiers to the leader;

 - acclamatio – a public sign of approval or disapproval, contentment or dissatisfaction etc., in the form of shouts.
 Depending on the event, various slogans were shouted: during the wedding Io Hymen, Hymenaee or Talassio; on triumphs Io triumphe, Io triumphe; in turn speakers were awarded the terms Bene et praeclare, Belle et festive, Non potest melius;